USS-Shenzhou/HoloJaneway/docs/portfolio.md

 ### Performance comparison

-Later, in response to player and other developers' feedback, I began optimizing the vanilla particle system.
+In response to player and other developers' feedback, I began optimizing the vanilla particle system.
 The current version of MadParticle now achieves a 10–20x performance improvement over the vanilla Minecraft implementation.

 <img src={require('./assets/portfolio_1.png').default} alt="MadParticle performance comparison"/>